 Whether you’re fully financially responsible or not, every bridal shower needs a quarterback and that’s you.
 Gathering names for the invite list, scouting venues, décor ideas, and getting creative with the bachelorette theme/activities are all Maid of Honor duties, most of the time.
 Make sure that those financially involved are also kept abreast of decisions, should they choose to be.
 Of course, if Aunt Edna just wants to write a check and be named on the invite as host and doesn’t care to know where the napkins are from or what the shower theme is, so be it.
 Take your creativity and run with it.
 But if she does want to know why you chose a certain theme, be open and let those also hosting in on your decision process.

 Another task at the shower is to keep track of gifts when the bride opens them.
 She’ll thank you later, as well as know who to thank for the Cuisinart.

-When it comes to bachelorette party, which is usually a smaller group and most likely a smaller age range of guests, keep it fun and remember to keep the bride’s interests in mind.
+When it comes to a bachelorette party, which is usually a smaller group and most likely a smaller age range of guests, keep it fun and remember to keep the bride’s interests in mind.
 If she’s a party girl, consider a bar crawl, but if she’s more of a stay-at-home type of bride, consider a spa night.
+If she’s into fitness, do a workout class!
 The more personalized, the happier she (and everyone attending) will be.